 Leave Social Activism out of Your Job Search and Career

-I asked her if this was something she wanted to discuss in her interviews and she said it would be "inappropriate" for people to bring it up.
-I then asked her why she had this all over her resume if it was inappropriate for people to talk about it.
+So, I asked her if this was something she wanted to discuss in her interviews.
+She said it would be "inappropriate" for people to bring it up.
+I then asked her why she had this all over her resume and if it was inappropriate for people to talk about it.
 While I was sympathetic, I also believe she was creating an impediment to getting a job.

 See related: The #1 Thing Attorneys and Law Students Need to Say in Law Firm Interviews to Get Hired